mwhipple/brine/docs/concepts.rst

 To avoid this issue the concepts of selection and assertion are considered separate operations in Brine.
 Internally this corresponds to two steps:

 #.
-Assign a selector
+Assign a selector.
 #.
-Evaluate the assertion against the selector
+Evaluate the assertion against the selector.

 In standard step use this will still be expressed as a single step, and dynamic step definitions are used to split the work appropriately.